Heart Disease and Stroke Prevention Program

-We are working to achieve national heart disease and stroke prevention program goals by launching and sustaining a statewide, coordinated effort to prevent and control heart disease and stroke.
-We are funded to:
+- Work to achieve national heart disease and stroke prevention program goals by launching and sustaining a statewide, coordinated effort to prevent and control heart disease and stroke.

 - Define the burden of heart disease and stroke and assess existing population-based strategies for primary and secondary prevention of heart disease and stroke within the state.

 - Plan statewide approached to reduce heart disease and prevent stroke, with emphasis on heart-healthy policy development, physical and social environmental change.

 - Strive to eliminate health disparities by identifying at-risk populations and developing culturally appropriate approaches for those populations.

 - Use population-based public health strategies to increase public awareness of the urgency of heart disease and stroke, their signs and symptoms, and the need to call 911.

 - Educate Rhode Islanders on the signs and symptoms of heart attack and stroke.

 - Improve emergency response and the quality of heart disease and stroke care.